-10 DOs and DON’Ts of Birding in the Field
+Top 10 Do’s and Don’ts of Birding in the Field

-Let's get back to birding basics with some tips and etiquette for enjoying bird-watching with others.
+Let's get back to birding basics.
+Here's with some helpful tips and etiquette for enjoying bird-watching with others.

 Let me preface this by saying that I’m what I like to call a “Google birder.”
 If I’m not sure what a bird is, I do a quick Google image search on my iPhone.
 Things like that are OK.
 What I mean by this one is don’t be the person checking your email or texting your friends while you’re on a group bird walk.
 You’ll appear uninterested and quite frankly, you’ll be missing out on the birds!